 Open to students enrolled in the College of Engineering, this program is administered by the CSE Division of the EECS Department.

 CS-Eng program guide

 The department offers two program paths to a degree in computer science.
 One is available to students enrolled in the College of LSA and the other is for students enrolled in the College of Engineering.
 The program requirements are almost exactly the same for both majors, but if you’d like to know the differences you can find out here.

 Declaration requirements are listed in the CS-Eng program guide.
-If you meet ALL of these requirements, please use this appointment-scheduling tool to schedule a declaration appointment with a CS-Eng advisor.
+If you meet ALL of these requirements, please sign up for a group declaration orientation here.

 Course descriptions information

 EECS Course List (links to Michigan Engineering Bulletin)

 Flexible technical electives